 Best tomato planter – Levington Tomorite Giant Planter

-This giant planter from Levington Tomorite is infused with seaweed and is bigger than a standard vegetable garden grow bag.
-It makes it easier to water, control dampness and encourages greater growth and yield.
-The compost is enriched with Tomorite plant food and seaweed to give better-flavoured tomatoes.
-The bag is plastic and weighs 18 kilos and measures 99 centimetres x 39 centimetres x 10 centimetres.
-Buy this excellent tomato grow bag now.
+These Levington Tomorite giant grow bag are infused with seaweed and are bigger than a standard vegetable garden grow bag.
+This Levington Tomorite giant tomato planter makes it easier to water, control dampness and encourages greater growth and yield.
+The compost in all Levington tomato grow bags is enriched with Tomorite plant food and seaweed to give better-flavoured tomatoes.
+The Levington giant tomato planter is plastic and weighs 18 kilos and measures 99 centimetres x 39 centimetres x 10 centimetres.
+Buy this excellent tomato Levington grow bag now.

-Key Features of the Levinton Tomorite Tomato Planter
+Key Features of the Levington Tomorite Tomato Planter

 - Size: 99 centimetre by 39 centimetre by 10 centimetre

 - Bigger bag for easy watering, better growth and extra yields

 - New deeper thicker planter for hardier root growth

 - Enriched with Tomorite plant food with added seaweed for full-flavoured tomatoes